dineshkumares/hanko-keycloak-plugin/README.md

 ![Hanko Plugin Context](./docs/resources/Keycloak-Hanko-Architecture.png)

 ## Compatibility

-The latest version of this plugin (v0.2) has been tested with Keycloak 4.8.3.Final and should be backwards compatible with Keycloak version >= 4.6.0.Final.
+The latest version of this plugin (v0.3) has been tested with Keycloak 8.0.0.

+Version v0.2 has been tested with Keycloak 4.8.3.Final and should be backwards compatible with Keycloak version >= 4.6.0.Final.

 For Keycloak version 4.5.0.Final and earlier, you can use the plugin version v0.1.3.